Svalbard Undersea Cable System

 Planning of the cables started in 2002 by the Norwegian Space Centre (NSC), who wanted increased bandwidth to expand their business at Svalbard Satellite Station (SvalSat).
 At the time all telecommunications from Svalbard were relayed via communications satellite.
 Financing was secured through a deal with the National Aeronautics and Space Administration (NASA).
-The cable system was supplied by Tyco Communications and laying of the cable was carried out by Global Marine Systems in July and August 2003.
+The cable system was supplied by Tyco Telecommunications and laying of the cable was carried out by Global Marine Systems in July and August 2003.

 History

 Svalbard was chosen for the location of SvalSat because of its high latitude which allows all satellites in a low Earth orbit with an orbit above 500 km to use only a single ground station, yet allow downloading from every orbit.
 SvalSat opened on 15 April 1999.
 It was established as a cooperation between NASA and NS.
 However, the ground station's capacity was limited by its broadband capacity.
 Transmission took place via a 55-Mbit/s connection via Intelsat, which served the archipelago's needs within telephone and Internet connection.

 Telenor and the NSC conducted a feasibility study in 2002 for connecting SvalSat to the mainland by fiber.
 It was estimated to cost between NOK 400 and 500 million, or US$50 million, which presumed the laying of one cable with satellite used as backup.
 A stakeholder meeting was held on 24 and 25 July, which saw representatives from NASA, the Integrated Programme Office (IPO), the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) and the European Space Agency (ESA).
 Later that year the National Polar-orbiting Operational Environmental Satellite System selected Helsinki over Svalbard for its ground station, largely because of the former's connection to the fiber network.
 NSC was in October offered various prices between US$30 and 40 million for the laying of a single fiber cable.